ExpansionPoint AI

 ExpansionPoint AI’s 5-step underwriting funnel—from raw demographic data to stabilized EBITDA projections.

-A standard daycare market analysis Texas begins by defining the operational geography.
-Conducting a precise location analysis in Texas requires mapping the catchment area accurately.
+We use the target site in Waxahachie to define the structural health of the market.
 A 10-minute drive catchment around 1920 US-287 BUS in Waxahachie captures three key overlapping ZIP codes.
 These are 75165, 75167, and 76065.

 While a drive-time polygon defines behavioral traffic, ZIP-level data serves as our first-pass structural proxy to scan for market health.
 Reviewing the macro variables provides an immediate overview.
 This high-level visibility reveals the critical seat gaps.
 It also exposes areas facing potential oversupply.
 Operators use this data to direct future marketing resources.